Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Buy Amano Shrimp #ad

-These shrimp prefer lots of cover and are happiest in a planted tank that will offer lots of hiding places for them to feel safe.
-They grow up to 2 inches and are another shrimp that I suited for beginners.
-The recommended minimum tank size for Amano Shrimp is 10 gallons.
+These shrimp thrive in planted tanks with plenty of cover, where they can hide and feel secure.
+They grow up to 2 inches and are well-suited for beginners.
+The recommended minimum tank size for Amano shrimp is 10 gallons.

 bee-shrimp